"Growth" hero illustration by Rose Wong

 Not gonna lie.
 Leading the development and execution of a global illustration system for Google Cloud was a wild ride!
 The ecosystem had over 10 different illustration styles, confusing for producers and users.
 I created a new system that is consistent, cohesive, flexible, adaptable, and visually appealing, helping Google Cloud stand out as a brand.

-The first step to securing budget and resources was to develop a point of view that addressed the need for the illustration system.
+My first step to securing budget, buy-in and resources was to develop a point of view that addressed the need for the illustration system.
 I needed to prove why it was essential, so I created a roadmap with three main goals:

 Improved communication: Made information more engaging and easier to understand for partners and customers.